hzz0024/hzz0024.github.io/_posts/2019-12-24-Transcriptome-Annotation---C.bairdi-Trinity-Assembly-BLASTx-on-Mox.md

 categories:
   - Miscellaneous
 ---
 In preparation for complete transcriptome annotation of the [_C.bairdi_ _de novo_ assembly fro 20191218](https://robertslab.github.io/sams-notebook/2019/12/18/Transcriptome-Assembly-C.bairdi-Trimmed-RNAseq-Using-Trinity-on-Mox.html), I needed to run BLASTx.
-The assembly was BLASTed against the SwissProt database that comes with [Trinotate](https://github.com/Trinotate/Trinotate.github.io/wiki)
+The assembly was BLASTed against the SwissProt database that comes with [Trinotate](https://github.com/Trinotate/Trinotate.github.io/wiki).
+Initial BLAST output format selected was format 11 (i.e. ASN format), as this allows for simple conversion between different formats later on, if desired.

 SBATCH script (GitHub):